(Updated on 11/04/2020)

-According to ZDNet, China's efforts to build a plane to compete with the likes of Boeing and Airbus left a trail of hacks across the aviation industry.
+According to ZDNet, China's efforts to build a plane to compete with the likes of Boeing and Airbus left a trail of hacks across the aviation industry and became one of the better known intellectual property theft examples.
 Through a coordinated approach, “contractors” such as hackers and cybercriminals were hired and tasked with infiltrating target networks at aviation companies of interest.
 If they couldn’t gather intelligence, Chinese intelligence recruited company insiders, or coerced Chinese employees to aid their hacking efforts using blackmail or threats against their families living at home.

 According to the security firm Crowdstrike, the end goal was to acquire the needed intellectual property to manufacture all of the C919's components inside China.